List of Death in Paradise characters: Sergeant JP Hooper

-During the course of Series 10 he takes trainee officer Marlon Pryce under his wing and his wife Rosey gives birth to two twin girls; Molly and Bethany.
-His impressive leadership leads to the board offering JP a head position in the police training scheme abroad, an offer which JP accepts and he leaves Saint Marie with his family to start a new life.
+During the course of Series 10 he takes trainee officer Marlon Pryce under his wing and his wife Rosey gives birth to twin girls; Molly and Bethany.
+His impressive leadership leads to the police board offering JP a head position in the police training scheme in Jamaica, an offer which JP accepts and he leaves Saint Marie with his family to start a new life.
+JP makes a guest appearance in Series 13, Episode 5, where he and the commissioner travel to Jamaica to ensure that the soon-to-be departing Marlon gets a job at the police force there in order to continue his career.
+He appears again in Series 14, Episode 1, to inform Commissioner Patterson that due to budget cuts he is facing redundancy.